 NYC Speaks is a project designed by New Yorkers, for New Yorkers.
-It is a partnership between civic organizations, City government, philanthropy, and everyday residents that’s bringing together tens of thousands of New Yorkers from all walks of life to inform the priorities and policies of the new mayor, his administration, and the future of New York City.
+It is a partnership between civic organizations, City government, philanthropy, and residents that’s bringing together tens of thousands of New Yorkers from all walks of life to inform the priorities and policies of the new mayor, his administration, and the future of New York City.

-How was this survey designed?
+How was the survey designed?

 This survey was designed for New Yorkers, by New Yorkers.
 The survey was developed in deep partnership with our 80+ member Civic Policy Council, and was further informed by the expertise of our philanthropic partners and review of the new administration’s stated priorities.
 The survey includes 27 high-impact policy questions across 10 topic areas.

 To create this survey, we collaborated with restaurant owners, artists, religious leaders, entertainers, activists, attorneys, teachers, basketball coaches, guidance counselors, hospital workers, and more.
 You can read more about who was involved in designing this project here.

 Who responded to the survey?

 More than 62,000 New Yorkers across all five boroughs responded to the survey.
 Thanks to the hard work of the 150 on-the-ground canvassers that helped get out the word in partnership with 18 community based organizations, the survey received responses from all 200+ residential zip codes in NYC.
 To see more data on who responded to the survey and view survey responses by zip code please visit the data page.

 50 community-based organizations partnered with NYC Speaks to host over 220 conversations with more than 4,800 NYC residents.
 These organizations received micro-grants to support their efforts.
 In addition, 37 Youth Speaks Ambassadors convened 44 conversations with 385 High School students in New York City public schools.